manjunathshiva/chat-mcp/README.md

 By default, I will install `server-everything`, `server-filesystem`, and `server-puppeteer` for test purposes.
 However, you can install additional server libraries or use `npx` to utilize other server libraries as needed.

+## Installation timeout

+Generally, after executing `npm install` for the entire project, the total size of files in the `node_modules` directory typically exceeds 500MB.

+If the installation process stalls at less than 300MB and the progress bar remains static, it is likely due to a timeout during the installation of the latter part, specifically Electron.

+This issue often arises because the download speed from Electron's default server is excessively slow or even inaccessible in certain regions.
+To resolve this, you can modify the environment or global variable `ELECTRON_MIRROR` to switch to an Electron mirror site that is accessible from your location.

 ## Demo